npr99/URSC645/Admin/URSC645_FileNaming.md

 ![Comic: Never Look in Someone Else's Documents Folder](https://raw.githubusercontent.com/npr99/URSC645/main/.github/images/filename_xkcd.com_1459.png)

+Your goal is to have a filename plan that tells the story of your project.
+If you read the filenames in order do they communicate the path you have taken and the story of your workflow?

 ## Filename Part 1 – Highlight Provenance

 To highlight the project a filename that starts with a mnemonic, a short string of letters, will help future users of the file recognize its provenance or origin.